Global Currencies Are On The Move—Here’s Where You Benefit Most

 Currency exchange controls: Yes

-Brazil is the overall champ for currency discounts, where buying power was up 32% at the close of 2020, and has doubled since 2015.
+Brazil is the overall champ for currency discounts, where buying power has doubled since 2015.

 This country is exciting, romantic, and diverse.
 It stands apart among its Latin American neighbors as its culture and language are just a bit more unfamiliar and exotic to North Americans.